openturns/openturns/python/doc/theory/probabilistic_modeling/process_definitions.rst

     m(\omega) =  \frac{1}{t_{N-1} - t_0} \int_{t_0}^{t_{N-1}}X(\omega)(t) \, dt

-| The spatial mean is estimated from one realization of the process (see
-  the use case on Field or Time series).
+The spatial mean is estimated from one realization of the process (see the use case on Field or Time series).
-| The *stochastic mean* of the process :math:`X` is the function
-  :math:`g: \cD \rightarrow \Rset^d` defined by:
+The *stochastic mean* of the process :math:`X` is the function :math:`g: \cD \rightarrow \Rset^{\inputDim}` defined by:

 .. math::
   :label: stocMean

     \displaystyle g(\vect{t}) = \Expect{X_{\vect{t}}}

-| The stochastic mean is estimated from a sample of realizations of the
-  process (see the use case on the Process sample).
+The stochastic mean is estimated from a sample of realizations of the process (see the use case on the Process sample).
-| For an *ergodic process*, the stochastic mean and the spatial mean are
-  equal and constant (equal to the constant vector noted :math:`\vect{c}`):
+For an *ergodic process*, the stochastic mean and the spatial mean are equal and constant (equal to the constant vector noted :math:`\vect{c}`):

 .. math::
   :label: ergodic